Mechanical-Advantage/AdvantageScope/README.md

 AdvantageScope can be used with any WPILib project, but is also optimized for use with our [AdvantageKit](https://github.com/Mechanical-Advantage/AdvantageKit) logging framework.

-View the [online documentation](/docs/INDEX.md) or find it offline by clicking the book icon in the tab bar.
+**View the [online documentation](/docs/INDEX.md) or find it offline by clicking the 📖 icon in the tab bar.**

 ![Example screenshot](/screenshot.jpg)

 ## Installation

 1. Click the release marked "Latest" under "Releases".
-2. Download the appropriate build for your OS & architecture.
-Windows, Mac, and Linux binaries are provided.
+2. Download the appropriate build based on the OS & architecture.
+AdvantageScope supports Windows, macOS, and Linux on both x86 and ARM architectures.